vegaprotocol/documentation/docs/tools/index.md

 Vega has open-source software for creating and customising a governance user interface.
 You can find the code on [GitHub](https://github.com/vegaprotocol/frontend-monorepo/tree/develop/apps/governance).

 ## Block explorer interface
 Vega has open-source software for creating and customising a block explorer user interface.
+It relies on a [block explorer service](https://github.com/vegaprotocol/vega/tree/develop/blockexplorer) to be run.

-You can find the code on [GitHub](https://github.com/vegaprotocol/frontend-monorepo/tree/develop/apps/explorer).
+You can find the UI code on [GitHub](https://github.com/vegaprotocol/frontend-monorepo/tree/develop/apps/explorer).

 ## Vega Tools repo
 The **[Vega Tools repo](https://github.com/vegaprotocol/vegatools)** provides a set of utilities for inspecting and interacting with a network through the APIs.